Contact details:

 Understanding the claims process helps employers respond correctly and stay compliant.

-Step 1: Employee Reports the Injury
+Step 1: The Employee Reports Their Injury

 The employee must report the workplace injury to their employer within 30 days of the accident.
 Failure to report within this window may result in a denied claim, though exceptions exist for injuries that are not immediately apparent.

-Step 2: Employer Notifies the Insurance Carrier
+Step 2: You Notify Your Insurance Carrier

 The employer must report the injury to their workers’ compensation insurance carrier within seven days of being notified by the employee.
 Timely reporting is critical for compliance.

-Step 3: The Carrier Opens a Claim
+Step 3: The Carrier Investigates the Claim

 The insurance carrier investigates the claim, authorizes medical treatment, and begins processing benefits.
 The employer selects the initial treating physician from the carrier’s approved provider network.

-Step 4: Employee Receives Treatment and Benefits
+Step 4: Your Employee Gets Care and Benefits

 The injured employee receives medical care and wage replacement benefits as applicable.
 The carrier manages the claim, including monitoring treatment and coordinating return-to-work plans.